House of God (album)

-House of God is the ninth studio album by Danish heavy metal band King Diamond, released in 2000.
+House of God is the ninth studio album by Danish heavy metal band King Diamond, released on 20 June 2000.
 It is the only album to feature guitarist Glen Drover and bassist Paul David Harbour, and the last to feature drummer John Luke Hébert.

 House of God was remastered by Andy LaRocque and re-released in 2009.

 Plot

 The album's storyline is loosely based on the legend of Rennes-le-Château.

 It begins with a dirge-like monologue: